3 top performing and visual arts events in New York City this weekend

-We've rounded up three artsy events around New York City this weekend that will scratch your cultural itch, from historical rap to a Kwanzaa dance celebration.
+We've rounded up four artsy events around New York City this weekend that will scratch your cultural itch, from a comedy show to a magic show.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.